So you know they exist and the lady at the department store says you need one but do you? And what the heck do they do? Here's a quick Q&A:

 - Hyaluronic Acid - holds 1,000 times its weight in water and gives your skin amazing moisture without loading it down.
 Hyaluronic Acid is known for it's plumping effect with skin - yes please!

-- DMAE - increases skin's fullness* and acts as an anti-inflammatory
+- DMAE - clinical tests* determined that DMAE increases skin's fullness and soothes skin.

-- Niacinimide - boosts hydration, addresses appearance of pore size, brightens skin, addresses fine lines and wrinkles
+- Niacinimide - boosts hydration, addresses appearance of pore size, brightens skin, focuses on elasticity

 Those are in all three of your serums?!